Five Pillars of US National Cybersecurity Strategy Implementation Plan 2023 Explained!

 Ensuring that the biggest, most capable, and best-positioned entities – in the public and private sectors – assume a more significant share of the burden for mitigating cyber risk

 Increasing Incentives to favor long-term Investments into Cybersecurity

 Today, the White House Administration announced National Cybersecurity Strategy Implementation Plan to realize its bold, affirmative cybersecurity vision.
-The strategy, published in March, outlined an exhaustive list of cybersecurity priorities, covering domestic concerns such as critical infrastructure protection through to international affairs, in which it proposed collaborative efforts to combat cybercrime.
-Thursday’s deployment plan lays out which agency the White House has assigned to lead specific tasks and the time by which they should be completed.
-This roadmap document lays out a step-by-step plan along with the deadlines and responsibilities for federal agencies.
+The strategy, published in March, outlined an exhaustive list of cybersecurity priorities, covering domestic concerns such as critical infrastructure protection through to international proposed collaborative efforts to combat cybercrime.
+Thursday’s deployment plan lays out which agency the White House has assigned to lead specific tasks and the should be completed.
+This roadmap document lays out a step-by-step plan along and responsibilities for federal agencies.
 Both are coordinated by the White House’s Office of the National Cyber Director.
-Multiple cybersecurity experts have lauded the White House cybersecurity plan and the new implementation schedule.
+Multiple cybersecurity experts have lauded the White House cybersecurity plan and the implementation schedule.
 In the face of growing threats from hackers affiliated with or operated by Russia and China, this is especially critical, as online threats are increasing at an ever-increasing tempo.

 Five Pillars of Biden’s National Cybersecurity Strategy

-The proposed implementation plan is structured by pillars and strategic objectives, to align with the National Cybersecurity Strategy, which has five pillars and 27 strategies:
+The proposed implementation plan is structured by pillars and strategic objectives, with the National Cybersecurity Strategy, which has five pillars and 27 strategies:

 Pillar One – Defending Critical Infrastructure: Several initiatives are being implemented to support this pillar, such as creating cybersecurity requirements that support national security and public safety, scaling public-private collaboration, integrating federal cybersecurity centers, and updating incident plans and processes.